pointerlost/throwEngine/README.md

 # throwEngine

 A simple and beginner-friendly 3D game engine built with C++, CMake and OpenGL.
-This engine currently working with cross-platform.
+This engine currently works cross-platform.

 ## About the Engine

-throwEngine is a minimal 3D game engine designed to help beginners(like me -_-) understand the basics of game development and graphics programming.
+throwEngine is a minimal 3D game engine designed to help beginners ( like me :) ) understand the basics of game development and graphics programming.

 It's not focused on high performance or advanced features - instead, it aims to teach you how a simple engine works.

 ## Features

-- 3D rendering with OpenGL (maybe an other time i can add vulkan too.)
+- 3D rendering with OpenGL (maybe later i'll add Vulkan too.)
 - Simple camera and material System
 - Basic lighting
 - Modular architecture (i'm actually working on it quite a bit.)